galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 >
 {: .hands_on}

 The active site of this protein is quite hydrophobic.
 Only 1 hydrogen bond is seen between the ligand andHsp90, this is between Threonine 184 and the ligand.
-This hydogren bond is not persisent, the occupancy is small, 0.20%, the hydrogen is not present for most of the simulation (according to the criteria for hydrogen bonding).
+This hydogren bond is not persistent, the occupancy is small, 0.20%, the hydrogen is not present for most of the simulation (according to the criteria for hydrogen bonding).

 ## Optional: Estimate the binding free energy

 We can estimate the binding free energy between a ligand and a receptor using Molecular Mechanics Poisson-Boltzman Surface Area (MMPBSA).
-For the simplest form of calculation - a Single Trajectory Estimate -  A simulation of the complex in water is run, this was done with GROMACS previously.
+For the simplest form of calculation, a Single Trajectory Estimate, a simulation of the complex in water is run, this was done with GROMACS previously.
 The trajectory of this complex is used to estimate the MMPBSA or MMGBSA depending on the options chosen.
 A General Born (GB) calculation is recommended here as it completes in reasonable time.

 ### Converting parameters

-The MMPBSA tool support AMBER topologies only.
-To convert from GROMACS .top and .gro to Amber topologies, use the following tool which uses AMBER's parmed to carry out the conversion.
+The MMPBSA tool supports the AMBER topology format only.
+To convert from GROMACS `.top` and `.gro` files to Amber topologies, use the following tool which uses AMBER's parmed to carry out the conversion.
 The result will be 4 prmtop files which are required for the binding free energy estimate calculation.

 > ### {% icon hands_on %} Hands-on: Task description
 >